ComNets-Bremen/easyCCS/README.md

   keep it local by adding it to the `settings_local.py`.
 - Similar holds for the mail address in the settings: If you want to get usable
   feedback: Please use your own address
-- The code is not really checked for security.
-Maybe you should walk through it and check if it is save to run it on your server.
+- The code is not checked for security.
+Maybe you should walk through it and check if running it on your server is safe.
-- Maybe it is a good idea to run the system on an isolated server?
+- Maybe running the system on an isolated server is a good idea?
 - Anyhow, we will not take any responsibility for the code and the project.